 Bad PR examples.
 One PR mistake can seriously damage a company’s reputation.
-Even the most successful world’s brands can screw up so badly that their PR case will leave them with millions of dollars in damage.
+Even the most successful world brands can screw up so badly that bad PR will leave them with millions of dollars in damage.

-People got frustrated with Uber’s attempts to profiteer from the situation.
+People got frustrated with Uber’s attempts to profit from the situation by attracting more riders.
 The hashtag #DeleteUber instantly went viral on Twitter, so people started to massively delete the app from their phones.

-So here is one good lesson we may learn from the #DeleteUber case.
-If you are about to support a movement/strike/protest, make sure your company acts with an idea in mind and has no intention to capitalize.
+So here is one good lesson to learn from the #DeleteUber case.
+If you are about to support a movement/strike/protest, make sure your company acts with an idea in mind and has no intention to capitalize on it.

 By the way, if you are struggling with a good media PR campaign, you can turn to the PRNEWS.IO agency.